vicinus/exfile/README.md

 ##Overview

 The exfile module defines an extended file resource which supports filenames which are relative to a base directory.
-Also parent directories can be automatically created, but there are some limitations that you need to be aware of.
-Additional it's possible to simple format content via templates.
+Also parent directories can be automatically created (with some limitations).
+Content can be created via templates and path and target parameters can contain special variables, that are expanded during resource creation.

 ##Examples